-The ICAA Spring Fling virtual show is scheduled as follows:
+The ICAA Spots of Fall virtual show is scheduled as follows:

-The showbill and the rules, information, and patterns are below.
-Classes include Halter, including Hunter In-Hand, and Performance Halter; performance classes will include Trail, Pleasure, Ranch Riding, and Liberty; and there will be some fun classes with Costume and Jumping, both in-hand and riding, with low jumps that can be done in a western saddle.
+The Showbill and the Rules, Information, and Patterns are below.
+Classes include Halter, including Hunter-In-Hand and Performance Halter; Performance classes will include Trail, Pleasure, Ranch Riding, and Liberty; and there will be a few fun classes with Costume and Jumping, both in-hand and riding with low jumps that can be done in a western saddle.

-The file with the rules and information also has links this time with some example videos.
+The file with the rules and information also has links with some example videos.
 Please take time to watch some of these per the classes you would like to enter.

-PLEASE HAVE THE PERSON WHO WILL BE RECORDING YOUR CLASS READ THE RULES IN THEIR ENTIRETY AS WELL AS WATCH THE EXAMPLE VIDEOS, ESPECIALLY THE HALTER VIDEO, SO THEY KNOW WHAT IS EXPECTED; WHERE TO STAND, WHERE TO MOVE TO, and WHAT IS SUPPOSED TO BE SHOWN TO THE JUDGE (remember; the camera is the judge and without a good videographer, you will get a poor quality video which could count against you if our real judge can’t see what she would have seen in person.
+PLEASE HAVE THE PERSON WHO WILL BE RECORDING YOUR CLASSES READ THE RULES IN THEIR ENTIRETY AS WELL AS WATCH THE EXAMPLE VIDEOS, ESPECIALLY THE HALTER VIDEO, SO THEY KNOW WHAT IS EXPECTED; WHERE TO STAND, WHERE TO MOVE TO, and WHAT IS SUPPOSED TO BE SHOWN TO THE JUDGE (remember; the camera is the judge's eyes and without a good videographer, you will get a poor quality video which could count against you if our real judge can't see what she would have in person).

 The files below contain the Showbill and a file that has all the rules, information, and patterns.
 In addition, there are links at the end of the rule's file with links to YouTube videos with examples of how to perform some of these classes to the best of your and your horse's ability.
 These links are also on this page under the payment section.
 It would be helpful to have the showbill and rules pulled up while watching the videos.

 Below the files is the entry form with directions.
 Please read the directions at the bottom of the form prior to filling it out.
 Below the entry form is the online payment section where you can pay through PayPal.